The Time Value Of Our Home

 I discuss more on the stigma cycle elsewhere in this guide - click here to jump to that section.

-The problem is compounded further by the constant flow of new competition - so not only does our home have to compete with properties that are already on the market, it also has to compete with the constant flow of newer and fresher properties entering the market!
-Each and every new and fresh (comparable) property entering the market is a new alternative option for buyers to consider.
-Remember, both existing buyers and new buyers entering the market generally tend to largely favour and prioritise newer and fresher properties over older ones!
-The longer our home remains on the market and the heavier the competition it has to contend with, the less desirable it is in the eyes of the buyers!
+The problem is compounded further by the constant flow of new competition.
+Not only does our home have to compete with properties that are already on the market, it also has to compete with the constant flow of newer and fresher properties entering the market!
+Each and every new and fresh (comparable) property entering the market is a new alternative option for buyers to consider, which our home has to compete with and overcome!
+Remember, both existing buyers and new buyers entering the market generally tend to largely favour and prioritise newer and fresher properties over older properties!
+The longer our home remains on the market and the heavier the competition it has to contend with, the less desirable it becomes in the eyes of the buyers!

 Even if our home does tick the boxes for the buyers who come across it; diminishing buyer confidence from social proof affirmation, especially the stigma cycle, can come into play and work against our home when viewed alongside new competition that equally ticks those boxes!